krivenko/libcommute/doc/loperator/hilbert_space.rst

 are ordered according to the :ref:`rules specific to the corresponding algebra <elementary_spaces>`.

-The requirement of dimensions of the elementary spaces being powers of two is not arbitrary.
-It is justified by the way basis states of the full space :math:`\mathcal{H}` are enumerated.
+Basis states of the full space :math:`\mathcal{H}` are enumerated in the following way.
 Each basis state of :math:`\mathcal{H}` is a direct product of basis vectors of the elementary spaces,

 .. math::